TorErichs/brickshooter/README.md

    + Strength (if at all) can be set in `Settings.friction`
    + if the slider moves in different horizontal direction as ball it gives something like a spin causing the ball to bounce of flatter
    + gives the chance to give very vertical balls some more angle by moving the slider in contact
-1. "Beach" ball only reflects at right angle at wall and slide
+1. "Beach" ball only reflects at right angle at a wall and slide
    + would otherwise be just too much
 1. tried to suppress double reflections by a `Ball.last_collision`
    + doesn't work well